TheaAviss/PyQAAI/README.md

         __/ |
         |___/
 ```
 PyQAAI (Python Quality Assurance AI) is an AI-powered command-line tool that automates the quality assurance process for Python code.
-PyQAAI seamlessly performs comprehensive code analysis, executes automated QA checks, generates detailed HTML reports, and suggests code improvements.
+PyQAAI seamlessly performs comprehensive code analysis using AST, executes automated QA checks, generates detailed HTML reports, and suggests code improvements.
 By harnessing the power of a guided intelligent assistant, PyQAAI enhances your code quality, making it an essential tool for maintaining high standards in Python development projects.

 ## Features